PSYCHOLOGICAL TESTING SERVICES

-Psychological testing can help therapists and clients better understand what is going on and help to determine a diagnosis and treatment plan.
+Mental Health testing can help a therapist or individual better understand what is going on and help to determine a diagnosis and treatment plan.

 Often the combination of cognitive testing and emotional tests can help determine how factors interact and impact functioning.

-Psychological Testing is tailored to each person and the process includes:
+Psychological Testing and Evaluations are tailored to each person and the process includes:

-An initial appointment with our Pscychologist, Ed Bieda, LCP.
+An initial appointment with our Psychologist, Ed Bieda, LCP.

 Once testing is complete an additional appointment will be scheduled.

-At this appointment Dr. Bieda will offer feedback from the testing and provide a written report; this report includes findings, along with helpful and practical recommendations (including suggestions for accommodations).
+At this appointment Dr. Bieda will offer feedback from the testing and provide a written report; this report includes findings and helpful and practical recommendations (including suggestions for accommodations).